Ratings and Reviews: How to Increase a Mobile App Conversion Rate

 How app rating affects the app install conversion rates

-Positive app reviews work as a proof that other people are satisfied with an app, rather than just a group of friends with preconceptions.
+Positive app ratings and reviews work as proof that other people are satisfied with an app, rather than just a group of friends with preconceptions.
 Apptentive interviewed thousands of users about the minimum acceptable rating of apps.
 This is what they got in response:

 An app with a 3-star rating loses around half the downloads, whereas apps rated 1–2 stars lose almost every download.
+Managing ratings and reviews in the App Store and Google play is tough.
 All your optimization efforts become useless if your app has less than 4 stars.
 What’s more, a rating of 3 to 1 stars is a real pain in the neck for your marketing and ASO teams.

-The good news for iOS apps is that you can reset your app’s total rating when you release a new app version.
+The good news for iOS apps is that you can reset your app’s total iOS ratings but not reviews when you release a new app version.
 This option is located at the bottom of the app’s New Version page.
 But, if you do not investigate negative reviews causes, your app rating will remain the same.
-Usually, the worst comments give you a clue about what’s wrong with the app: a level in a game doesn’t work; the server is unreachable; or it’s just a critical crash on the old devices.
+Usually, the worst comments give you a clue about what’s wrong with the app: a level in a game doesn’t work; the server is unreachable, or it’s just a critical crash on the old devices.

 In-app native rating requests